Instance Segmentation for Autonomous Log Grasping in Forestry Operations

-\textbf{Rotated proposal} methods were subsequently developed to target randomly oriented objects with elongated geometries.
-Indeed, Mask R-CNN displays strong results on datasets containing regular-shaped objects such as COCO~\cite{lin2014microsoft}.
-However, the axis-aligned and rectangular-shaped assumption of its \ac{RPN} is challenged when trained on cluttered or randomly oriented long objects, such as scattered wood logs.
-Thus,~\citet{ma2018arbitrary} proposed a novel \ac{RRPN}, in their case for detecting non-axis aligned text.
-They added an angle factor to the anchor boxes, bounding objects more precisely, as shown in \autoref{fig:bbox_problem}.
-This improved Rotated Mask R-CNN method was successfully applied on remote sensing detection of ships in~\cite{koo2018rbox}, which exhibit some visual similarities with scattered logs. \textbf{Attention-based methods}~\cite{vaswani2017attention} are radically departing from previous approaches, putting forward universal frameworks for all segmentation tasks.
+\textbf{Attention-based methods}~\cite{vaswani2017attention} are radically departing from previous approaches, putting forward universal frameworks for all segmentation tasks.
 It started with DETR~\citep{carion2020end}, using a transformer encoder-decoder and queries to detect a fixed number of objects.
 QueryInst~\citep{fang2021instances} further adapted DETR to instance segmentation, by adding dynamic mask heads.
 Also based on DETR, MaskFormer~\citep{cheng2021per} first segments the input image into a fixed number of masks and then classifies them.
 Incremental changes brought forth by Mask2Former~\citep{cheng2021masked} provided faster convergence and higher accuracy.
 Because Mask2Former works directly at the pixel level through attention, they no longer include the inductive bias of rectangular regions.
 Consequently, they can achieve better accuracy on instance segmentation of logs (\ie{} cluttered, elongated objects), as we will demonstrate later.